jigpu/linuxwacom-wiki-archive/wiki/Calibration.md

 ` Wacom BambooFun 2FG 4x5 Pen stylus: top X=0 top Y=0 bottom X=14720 bottom Y=9200`

-If you have a serial or usb tablet pc or usb tablet it will also tell you what port or device input event the data is coming in on.
-Usually tty/S0 for serial tablet pc's.
+If you have a serial or usb tablet PC or usb tablet it will also tell you what port or device input event the data is coming in on.
+Usually tty/S0 for serial tablet PC's.

 ### Calibration Programs